SemPlaatsman/WebDev1-EndAssignment-SemPlaatsman688208/README.md

 - Boeken inleveren, reserveren, uitlenen en bewerken door de admin
 - Users registreren

-This application was submitted on UNKNOWN to Moodle.
+This application was submitted on January 21th, 2023 to Moodle.

 PS: In the bookReservations table the thumbnail and book title we're also saved so it would be a lot less heavy for the API and a bit more heavy for the database.